 • Prejudices about autism

-Autism is associated with many strengths such asattention to detail, visual skills, deep focus, methodical approach and more, making it key to building on these individualstrengths to foster successful long-term employment.
-Evidence suggests that with the appropriate preparation and support, they can indeed enter the job market and becompetitive in terms of performance, promotions and benefit awards.
-A promising EU market sector that presents careeropportunities and growth for People with ASD is the Hospitality Sector with a variety of positions ranging from front desk tohousekeeping, to Food and Beverage and other services such as Spas etc.
+Autism is associated with many strengths such as attention to detail, visual skills, deep focus, methodical approach and more, making it key to build on these individual strengths to foster successful long-term employment.
+Evidence suggests that with appropriate preparation and support, they can indeed enter the job market and be competitive in terms of performance, promotions, and benefit awards.
+A promising EU market sector that presents career opportunities and growth for People with ASD is the Hospitality Sector with a variety of positions ranging from front desk to housekeeping to Food and Beverage and other services such as Spas etc.

 HOST project objectives